 A recipe for Chinese chicken corn soup, Pakistani style.
-Chicken corn soup is a Chinese restaurant classic.
+Chicken corn soup is an Indo-Chinese restaurant classic.
 Make this recipe at home in under 30 minutes and with only a few ingredients!
-Serve it with soy sauce, vinegar and red chili paste – the staple at every Pakistani Chinese restaurant.Jump to Recipe
+Serve it with soy sauce, vinegar, red chili paste and prawn crackers.

-- Stock / Broth – this is the base of this delicious soup.
-Make your own chicken yakhni (Pakistani style chicken broth) or chicken stock, otherwise it is possible to use store-bought stock as well.
-Vegetable stock or chicken stock both can be used – just make sure to keep an eye on the sodium content as certain store-bought brands can be on the saltier side.
-It is also possible to use a bouillon cube / chicken cube dissolved in water as the base of this soup if liquid stock isn’t available.
+- Stock / Broth – Make your own chicken yakhni (Pakistani style chicken broth) otherwise use store-bought stock or bouillon cube / chicken cube dissolved in water.
+Vegetable stock can also be used.
+Keep an eye on the sodium content as certain store-bought brands can be on the saltier side.

-- Creamed corn – Creamed corn (or cream style corn) is a type of creamed food product made by combining sweetcorn kernels with the pulp of corn kernels.
-The corn is half pureed and half chunky and is the perfect consistency for chicken corn soup.
-In case creamed corn isn’t available you can make your own.
+- Creamed corn – In case creamed corn isn’t available you can make your own.
 Take either fresh, canned or frozen corn kernels (thaw before using).
 Blend half the corn kernels in a blender with a small amount of water or milk till they are pureed, and place in a bowl.
 Coarsely blend the remaining corn kernels (there should be some chunky pieces still there) and then mix them through the pureed ones.
 Use in the recipe as directed.

-- Soy sauce and vinegar – Both are Chinese food staples, and a necessary element in this soup.
-I love soy sauce in my chicken corn soup, which is why I always add it in during the cooking process.
-This does give a light tinge to the soup, so if you prefer a whiter chicken corn soup skip the soy sauce while the soup is cooking, and serve it separately in the end.
+- Soy sauce and vinegar – Adding soy sauce during the cooking process gives a light tinge to the soup.
+If you prefer a whiter chicken corn soup, add the soy sauce separately in the end.

-- Ginger – In addition to it’s health benefits, ginger also adds a spicy, earthy flavor to the soup.
+- Ginger - Ginger adds a spicy, earthy flavor to the soup.

 - Corn flour / cornstarch – a cornflour / cornstarch slurry is necessary to thicken the soup.
 Dissolve the cornflour (or cornstarch) in water, and then add it to the hot soup.
 It till thicken up in a few seconds.